gultekinmg/JSONBOTMASTER/README.md

 You can setup variables as play most like HUMAN or GM or Stockfish orSurprize Winner or Brutal quick Winner or longer Delayer ext.

 # I have not publish yet master code here for end of date may kill internetchess my patient is over on Chess Cheaters with Lag Switches and Engines.
-it has been tested at fics 3 years ago.
+it has been tested at fics 3 years ago. now it works on Chess.bom Liechess etc.
 --------------------------
 # Branch CONVERTOR; - you can test that.
 an evaluation convertor Multi PGN file to Array formatted JSON file.